-- If the car accident is minor with no injuries, you can file the claim yourself for property damage.
+If the car accident is minor with no injuries, you can file the claim yourself for property damage.

 - If there are injuries, seek advice from a personal injury attorney.

 Are You Missing Some of Your Damages?

 Do you know how much your car accident case is worth?
 You can file for minor accidents, but will you leave money on the table?
 If you are unsure what financial recovery will look like after a car accident, you could have an injury attorney review the incident.
 Many personal injury law firms offer a free consultation so prospective clients can get their questions answered.

-What Are the Recoverable Damages Available After a Car Accident?
+What Recoverable Damages Are Available After a Car Accident?

 In Ohio, financial losses are classified as special damages or economic damages.
 According to Ohio Revised Code Section 2315.18, you can recoup these financial losses if you are in an accident and suffer injuries and property damage.
 You may also be entitled to non-economic damages if you have any non-financial injuries.